snlabs-tech/SN-Rating-Model/docs/1_User_Manual.md

 ## 6. Where to find more detail

 - **Methodology and configuration**
-  `docs/SN Corporate Rating Model – Methodology.md` – full description of inputs, configuration, quantitative and qualitative blocks, distress/hardstops, sovereign cap, and rating/outlook derivation.
+  `docs/3_Methodology_Overview.md` – full description of inputs, configuration, quantitative and qualitative blocks, distress/hardstops, sovereign cap, and rating/outlook derivation.

 - **How to run the model**
-  `docs/Running the model.md` – step‑by‑step instructions for:
+  `docs/2_Running_The_Model.md` – step‑by‑step instructions for:
   - Running via Python (`run_sn_rating.py`).
   - Running via the Windows bundle (`run_sn_rating.bat` + `Run_SN_RatingModel.exe`).